 DeafIT: An IT conference that stands for accessibility, diversity & inclusion.

-DeafIT is the only non-profit organization offering an IT event in Germany with a diverse, inclusive and low-barrier program, a wide range of professional lectures and workshops related to information technology.
+DeafIT is the only non-profit organisation offering an IT event in Germany with a diverse, inclusive and accessible programme and a broad range of professional talks and workshops on information technology.
 The DeafIT conference is accessible to everyone in sign language, written and spoken language.

 We are committed to a low-barrier, diverse and inclusive event:

-All visitors, whether deaf, hard of hearing, CI-wearing, hearing, young or old, should enjoy continuing education together, be able to exchange ideas and experience both empowerment and diversity for higher professional goals.
+All visitors, regardless of whether they are deaf, hard of hearing, cochlear implant users, hearing, young or old, should enjoy the training together, be able to exchange ideas and experience both empowerment and diversity for higher professional goals.

 Why is there DeafIT conference?

-There should be the least barrier education and information event, especially for Sign language user, the Hearing impaired, and hearing IT professionals.
+There must be a low barrier education and information event, especially for sign language users, hearing impaired and hearing IT professionals.

 In addition, the DeafIT conference in Germany is primarily aimed at creating an inclusive network platform for the Deaf and hard of hearing, CI wearers, late deafened and hearing, at expanding and promoting the active exchange of professional experience and networking in the IT industry.

-This also leads to the motto: “Focus on excellent network“.
+This also explains the motto: „Focus on excellent Networks“

 This conference is so far the only barrier-free meeting place for IT professionals in Germany, in which the possibility exists to pass on specialized knowledge as well as to acquire new and interesting topics.
-This conference is so far the only barrier-free meeting place for IT professionals in Germany, in which the possibility exists to pass on specialized knowledge as well as to acquire new and interesting topics.
+In addition, the conference offers a very effective platform for professional development and can help to expand one’s network.

 What is the story behind it?

 In Germany, there are over 80,000 deaf people and over 16 million hard of hearing people.
-The majority of them need additional special access to participate in the events: Sign language interpreters, live captioning, T-Loop – hearing amplifiers or, for example, wireless speaker systems for cochlear implants (CI) and hearing aids.
-About 200,000 people need permanent or partial access to German Sign Language to enable full participation
+The majority of them need additional special access to participate in the events: Sign language interpreters, live subtitling, T-Loop hearing amplifiers or, for example, wireless speaker systems for cochlear implants (CI) and hearing aids.
+About 200,000 people need permanent or partial access to German Sign Language to enable full participation.

 Hearing-impaired IT professionals have great difficulty attending professional IT-related conferences because most conferences do not offer live captioning or other solutions.
-Affected individuals often have to make their own arrangements for sign language interpreters or live transcription.
+Affected persons often have to organise sign language interpreters or live transcription themselves.